davidjcastrejon/NSF_research_poster/README.md

 # NSF_research_poster
-Research poster designed in Latex to be presented at symposiums
+California Wildfire Risk Prediction &amp; Visualization research poster designed in Latex to be presented at symposiums.